-Sedation Dentistry in Tulsa
+Sedation Dentistry in Leavenworth

 Many people associate dental visits with fear or anxiety due to childhood trauma or memories of painful dental treatment.
 For a few people, even the sound of a dentist's drill is enough to trigger an alarmed reaction.
-However, many of these people may not be aware that most dental procedures can be performed without pain or discomfort thanks to the modern relaxation and sedation dentistry options offered at our Tulsa practice.
-Dr. Lebedoff and his entire team are highly trained in providing safe, effective sedation dentistry for all Tulsa patients, ensuring that even the most nervous of patients can get the treatment they need to maintain proper oral health and achieve a winning smile without unnecessary worry, stress, or pain.
+However, many of these people may not be aware that most dental procedures can be performed without pain or discomfort thanks to the modern relaxation and sedation dentistry options offered at our Leavenworth practice.
+Dr. Otto and his entire team are highly trained in providing safe, effective sedation dentistry for all Leavenworth patients, ensuring that even the most nervous of patients can get the treatment they need to maintain proper oral health and achieve a winning smile without unnecessary worry, stress, or pain.

 Are You a Candidate for Sedation Dentistry?

 While relaxation dentistry is not right for everyone, most people can benefit from pain-free treatment using one of the sedation options offered at our spa-like Leavenworth practice.
 Dr. Otto and his staff will review your medical history and help you decide whether relaxation dentistry is right for you.

 You may be a suitable candidate for sedation dentistry at our Leavenworth office if you have any of the following:

 - Dental phobias, such as fear of needles, shots, or drill sounds

 - Sensitive teeth

 - Easily triggered gag reflex

 - Difficulty getting numb